Layers to sub-comp

 The Action menu offers another way to gather layers in a sub-comp, called Layer Group From Selection.
 The process is exactly the same, but two composition options are automatically turned ON:

 - Pass Through Sub-Comp: the blending modes of all inner layers will be preserved as if they still were in the main composition.
-For more detail, please refer to this section.
+For more detail, please refer to this particular section.

-- Use Parent Comp Format: if some layers are positioned according the composition format (using Composition info or Anchor to comp for instance) to create a responsive template, this behavior will still be evaluated according the parent comp format.
+- Use Parent Comp Format: if some layers are positioned according to the composition format (using Composition info or Anchor to comp for instance) to create a responsive template, this behavior will still be evaluated according to the parent comp format.